spxp/spxp-specs/SpxpProfileSpec-V03.md

 identifier of a profile.
 Although this protocol allows profiles without a signing key, using one is highly recommended.

-### 1.2 Profile URL
+### 1.2 Profile URI
-Every social profile is addressed by a URL as defined in [RFC 1738 “Uniform Resource Locators (URL)”](https://tools.ietf.org/html/rfc1738).
+Every social profile is addressed by an _Absolute URI_ as defined in [RFC 3986 Section 4.3](https://tools.ietf.org/html/rfc3986#section-4.3).
 Every protocol client must support at least the scheme “https” and can choose to additionally support the scheme “http” and others.

 ### 1.3 Unique profile identification
-The cryptographic key takes precedence over the URL.
-Two profiles published under different URLs but using the same cryptographic key must be considered identical.
-And data signed with different cryptographic keys delivered by the same URL must be treated as different profiles.
+The cryptographic key takes precedence over the URI.
+Two profiles published under different URIs but using the same cryptographic key must be considered identical.
+And data signed with different cryptographic keys delivered by the same URI must be treated as different profiles.
-If a profile client detects a change in the signing key used by the profile behind a URL, it has to warn the user and must not present the data signed by different keys as belonging to the same profile.
+If a profile client detects a change in the signing key used by the profile behind a URI, it has to warn the user and must not present the data signed by different keys as belonging to the same profile.
+*TODO: Announced key rotation and DNS backed identities*

 ## 2 Communication protocols
 Data is exchanged between participating clients and servers via HTTP, preferably over TLS (i.e. HTTPS).
 Clients and